Mylor, Cornwall

-Mylor is a civil parish in Cornwall, England, United Kingdom.
+Mylor (Lannwythek, meaning Gwythek's holy enclosure) is a civil parish in Cornwall, England, United Kingdom.
 It is situated approximately five miles north of Falmouth.

 The church town of the ecclesiastical parish is Mylor Churchtown: however, Mylor Bridge is the largest village in the parish.
 Other settlements include Angarrick, Carclew, Flushing and Restronguet Passage.

 Geography

 Mylor is a maritime parish and is bounded by water on three sides: Restronguet Creek to the north, Carrick Roads to the east and Falmouth Harbour to the south.
 To the west it is bounded by St Gluvias and Perranarworthal parishes.
 The parish population at the 2011 census including Flushing and Restronguet Passage is 2,697.

 The parish, named after Saint Melor, is in the Archdeaconry of Cornwall in the Diocese of Truro and the Deanery and Hundred of Kerrier.
 It was originally in Falmouth Registration District but is now in Truro Registration District.

 Mylor lies within the Cornwall Area of Outstanding Natural Beauty (AONB).

 The policing of Mylor is the responsibility of Devon and Cornwall Police who have a dedicated team known as the Penryn & Mylor Local Policing Team.